 Managing Marketing Campaigns, Due Diligence Research on Leads, Comparable Sales, ordering Title Work, Transaction Coordination, Managing Other people on the Team, Keeping Track of Expenses, Reporting, Marketing, etc.

-If there’s one thing that you consider adding to kick start your automation process, it’s definitely a virtual assistant.
+If there’s one real estate automation system that you should consider adding to kick start your automation process, it’s definitely a virtual assistant.

 Cost to Hire a Virtual Assistant – $500 month (based on 20 hours per week @ $6.00 per hour)

 CRM- I started using a CRM in 2010.
 Over the past 6 years, my real estate business has evolved into something that is precisely managed and operated.
-All made possible with the help of the CRM. my choice of CRM is Godfather CRM.
-I even offer a customized version of it specifically for wholesalers.
+All made possible with the help of the CRM.
+My choice of real estate CRM is Godfather CRM.
+I even offer a customized version of this real estate automation system specifically for wholesalers.

 The key to having a CRM in your company is actually using it and learning how to navigate around it for optimal functionality.
 Be patient with any new CRM that you subscribe to.
-It takes time to learn the ropes and it takes time to make updating the CRM a habit.
+It takes time to learn the ropes of these real estate automation systems.
+And, it takes time to make updating the CRM a habit.

 Once you start really using a CRM and realizing how powerful it is, you’ll wonder how you ever got anything done or closed ANY deals without it.